Frequently Asked Questions

 They are involved from start to the finish.
 They receive the plans submitted by our Architect and check all the structural calculations through the Borough Engineer’s department.
 Once these have been given the OK together with all the relevant building regulations for the loft conversion, an approved set of plans are returned and the work then commences.
 The Local Authority’s Building Control Inspector periodically come to visit the build to make sure all the structural work and building regulations are being complied with.
-Post completion of the building work, a final inspection is carried out.
+Post completion of the development work, a final inspection is carried out.
 Once this has been confirmed as meeting all the requirements, a completion certificate is posted out to the homeowner confirming that the loft conversion complies with building regulations.

 Might be neighbours cause me a problem?

 If your property is a terrace house or semi-detached, you will share a ‘party wall’ with them.
 This is the wall that separates your property from theirs.
-It is very likely that eth party wall will be needed to support steel beams used in the construction of the loft conversion.
+It is very likely that the party wall will be needed to support steel beams used in the construction of the loft conversion.
 Therefore they need to be served a ‘party wall notice’ to advise them of the plan.
-The neighbours cannot stop you from building your loft conversion but they can delay you from starting if this process is not managed well.
+The neighbours cannot stop you from developing your loft conversion but they can delay you from starting if this process is not managed well.

 Do I need the neighbour’s permission?